zakzc/mypersonalpage/DevNotes_MyPortfolio.md

 # Refactoring
 - <del> Refactor navigation into a single function in order to avoid the quirks of access directly to /about etc. OR, maybe, make a Component WIll mount that sets the navigation to invisible before the elements are loaded.
 - **Refactor the website for mobile!!** <br>
+	1. Find the point of overflow in the mobile rendering of the house and About/Project background.
 - #== HERE NOW====#

 ## Mobile refactoring